BlackHC/mamo/README.md

 ## What's next?

 This should be sufficient to start working on reproducing BatchBALD's variance analysis and polishing the API and finding issues.

+## Also, I need an IPython/Jupyter cell magic...

+I would like it to capture stores and look at the bytecode to determine which globals to use as inputs.
+So essentially we create a fake function and register its inputs and outputs.

+To perform any of this, we need to compile the cell to bytecode and then examine it.

+This won't supported nested cell magics etc sadly though.

+STOREs are much harder to track than LOADs because they don't pop the TOS.

+I'll just track STORE_GLOBALs for now...

+TODOs:

+* [x] support an IPython cellmagic